 - Ina May’s Guide to Childbirth – This is a great book to help prepare you for childbirth.

-- Ina May’s Guide to Breastfeeding – I never read this, but it looks great!
+- Ina May’s Guide to Breastfeeding – I never read this, but I love Ina May and it looks great!

 - The Happiest Baby Guide to Great Sleep by Harvey Karp – This book has some great strategies for getting fussy babies to sleep, or check out the video.
 Really, this could be a life saver!